yuna28232/CS3_1stQtrPortfolio/README.md

 4. Create a folder on your computer and name it as **CS3_1stQtrPortfolio_SectionLN** then select it.
 5. Follow and answer the prompts given by VSCode, then click **Yes, I trust the authors**
 6. At this point, you should see a set of files and folder inside the VSCode Editor.
-7. Run and Test the copied files by installing Liver Server extensions by pressing **Ctrl-Shift-X**.
+7. Run and Test the copied files by installing Live Server extensions by pressing **Ctrl-Shift-X**.
 Search for **Liver Server** then install it.
 8. Press **Ctrl-Shift-E**, look for **index.html** and mouse right-click over it, then select Open with Live Server, then select the browser you would like to use to see the result.
 9. You should see the a link to the First Exercise and Hello World should be displayed.
 10. Try to Personalize **index.html** and **public/Q1_1stGraded.html** by including your name and other information you would like to include on the display.
 Save by pressing **Ctrl-S**